-Kenny defines actus reus to be such result of human conduct as the law seeks to prevent.
+- Kenny defines actus reus to be such a result of human conduct as the law seeks to prevent.

 According to Section-32 of the IPC the term ‘act’ includes illegal omission also.
 Thus actus is constituted when a person does something that he is not supposed to do under law or omits to do something that he is legally obliged to do.

 Under Section-33 of the IPC, the term ‘act’ includes a single act as well as a series of acts and the term ‘omission’ includes a single omission as well as a series of omissions.
 For example, the act of slow poisoning would require a series of acts providing poison in small and measured doses in order to arrive at the desired object.
-In such cases, even a single act out of the series of acts out of the series of the acts would entail the same liability as the completed act.
+In such cases, even a single act out of the series of acts would entail the same liability as to the completed act.